WTBL-LD

 WTBL-LD (channel 51) is a low-power television station serving Biloxi and Gulfport, Mississippi, United States, as an affiliate of MeTV and Telemundo.
 It is nominally licensed to Pascagoula, Mississippi; however, it only provides a marginal signal to that area.
 WTBL-LD is owned by Gray Television alongside dual ABC/CBS affiliate WLOX (channel 13).
-The two stations share studios on DeBuys Road in Biloxi.
+The two stations share studios on DeBuys Road in Biloxi, where WTBL-LD's transmitter is also located.

 History

 The original construction permit for the station was granted on October 29, 1987, for operation on channel 46; the station was assigned the call letters W46AV.
 Originally owned by Tel-Radio Communications Properties, the permit was transferred to the Trinity Broadcasting Network (TBN) in 1988.
 A license to cover was issued August 16, 1990.
 It moved to channel 51 in 2000 and became W51CU.

 TBN sold W51CU to Tim Wall, owner of Scranton Broadcasting Company, LLC in 2010.
 Soon after the sale was approved (but while still under TBN ownership), the station changed its call letters to WGUD-LP.
 Scranton relaunched WGUD-LP on September 1, 2010, as a FamilyNet affiliate, with some local programming.
 On January 4, 2013, the station changed its call sign to WGUD-LD.
 In 2017, due to the eventual rebranding of FamilyNet, WGUD-LD changed affiliates again.

 On October 3, 2022, the station changed its callsign from WGUD-LD to WTBL-LD.